agencearcange/wordpress-composer-skeleton/README.md

 WP_ENV='production'
 ```

-**> Send to your prod server via FTP or with your favorite deployment tool :thumbsup:**
+**> Send to your prod server via FTP or with your favorite deployment tool  :rocket:**

 ## Contribution